 COVID-19 has caused an undeniable disruption throughout the marketplace, making it necessary for many businesses to pivot their marketing strategies.
 Of course, going silent isn’t an option if the goal is to remain part of everyday purchase decisions.

 So how can marketers achieve top-of-mind awareness?
 The mailbox offers an ideal path to cut through the clutter and gain the undivided attention of valuable customers and household decision-makers.
 With consumers stuck at home over the past few months due to the pandemic, direct mail is enjoying its time in the spotlight.
-According to an April 2020 Valassis study, 30% of consumers are perusing direct mail ads for deals more now than they were before.
+According to Valassis research, 34% of consumers are perusing direct mail ads for deals more now than they were before.1

 Now is a great time to seize the opportunity and invest in your direct mail marketing strategy.
 That does not mean you have to cut out all other marketing channels — direct mail can easily complement media across the board.
 If the increased consumer interest and receptivity aren’t enough, here are three more reasons to embrace direct mail as part of your post-pandemic marketing plan:

 The mailbox isn’t as noisy as the email inbox or the social media feed.
 That’s the beauty of direct mail marketing: There’s less competition for people’s attention, and your audience is open to receiving it.
 Due to the ongoing pandemic, 31% of consumers say they’re more excited to receive their mail each day.1

 There’s something to be said for getting a piece of mail.
 It’s tactile, which can leave a lasting impression on the recipient that strengthens recall and brand awareness.
 With the right message, you have a tremendous opportunity to engage people with a mailer — now or in the future.